Shopify App That Lets You Shop with Friends Online

 Divide the number of unique wishlist users by your total unique visitors.

 That’s your usage rate.
-And for most Shopify stores, it’s somewhere between 1% and 3%.
+For most Shopify stores, it’s somewhere between 1% and 3%.

 Seventy orders sounds meaningful until you look at the bigger picture.
 Your store probably converts at 1.5–2% overall, which means you’re already generating 150–200 total orders from those 10,000 visitors.
-The wishlist contributed 70 of them — but here’s the crucial question: would those 70 people have bought anyway?
+The wishlist contributed 70 of them.
+Here’s the crucial question: would those 70 people have bought anyway?

 Many of them would have.
 Shoppers who are motivated enough to click a heart icon, save a product, and return to buy it are your most engaged visitors.
-They’re not a random sample of your traffic.
-They’re the people most likely to convert regardless.
+They’re a self-selected group of high-intent buyers, the people most likely to convert regardless.

 This is the difference between correlation and causation.
 Your wishlist may not be creating conversions so much as capturing people who were already on their way to buying.
 And the 9,800 visitors who never touched the wishlist?
 It did nothing for them.